2021 / iOS + AN + WEB / SHIPPED

-An overview of the current landscape of our safety tools we offer to users and how it gets tagged in Zendesk.
-From this map we could explore opportunity areas to help users stay safe.
+I created an overview of the landscape of our safety tools we offer to users and how it gets tagged in Zendesk.
+From this map, we could explore opportunity areas to help users stay safe.

 What prevents users from feeling safe?

-What we are really building is a series of safeguards that enable users to feel safe and reduces the exposure of negative interactions.
-This could either be reactive (block feature) or proactive (anti-bullying marketing campaign).
+What we were really building was series of safeguards that enabled users to feel safe while reducing the frequency of negative interactions.
+This could either be reactive (a Block feature) or proactive (anti-bullying marketing campaign).

-After presenting our research at the project kick off the team agreed the goal isn't building a Block feature.
-We need to be grounded in our use cases and prioritize them based off of where the biggest opportunities to solve the problem are.
-The outcome is a higher user sentiment of platform safety and reduction of bullying tickets.
+After presenting the research at the project kick-off, the team was aligned: the goal wasn't to build a Block feature.
+We needed to be grounded in our use cases and prioritize them based off of where the biggest opportunities were.
+The outcome was to establish higher user sentiment of platform safety and reduce bullying tickets.

 Understanding the Opportunities

-After aligning the team on the core user problem areas, I aligned the team on the current landscape of safety tools we offer to our users.
-We offer the ability to report story comments, private & public messages, and users.
-We also have a Mute feature BUT it isn’t fully built out and doesn’t sufficiently protect users from harassers when they are muted.
-This was one of the core issues users mentioned through our sentiment survey.
+After aligning the team on the core user problem areas, we covered the safety tools we currently offer our users.
+This included the ability to report story comments, private & public messages, and users.
+We also had a Mute feature BUT it wasn’t fully built out and did not sufficiently protect users from harassers.
+This was one of the core issues users mentioned in our sentiment survey.

-The prioritized solutions were to build out our Mute functionality to cover Comments.
-Adding another option within the Report flow to funnel unactionable harassment tickets away from T&S, introducing in-context educational tips into the reporting flow, and Story Block - disabling certain users from accessing writer's stories.
+The other prioritized solutions were adding an option within the Report flow to funnel unactionable harassment tickets away from T&S, introducing in-context educational tips into the reporting flow, and Story Block - disabling certain users from accessing writer's stories.

 Solutions we shipped! 🎉

-• Working with engineers to tweak interaction for hiding muted comments
+• Working with engineers to refine interaction for hiding muted comments.

 "I don't like what I'm seeing" Report Option